tlevine/occupar/readme.md

 Based on all this, the sample seems fairly representative of the CUNY student body.

 ## Approach
+Preferably, we would have had each participant answer the same questions about her level of interest of participation (such as whether she agrees with the movement's views or whether she think the movement will have positive impact) and her external stresses (like working overtime) and her level of participation.
+The questionnaire wasn't quite like this, so we had to adapt the questions somewhat.

 The questionnaire asked one question about level of participation to all participants (question 8).